 Baskow was named the 14th head coach in Salisbury history on July 1, 2011 after spending three seasons as an assistant coach at Gettysburg College.
 The program posted a 57-23 record (.713) during that span.
 The team's best performance came during the 2009-10 campaign, as Gettysburg collected 24 victories and advanced to the NCAA Division III "Sweet Sixteen."

-Baskow graduated from University of Scranton with a psychology degree in 2006, before earning her master's degree in sports and recreation administration from Temple University in 2008.
+Baskow graduated from the University of Scranton with a psychology degree in 2006, before earning her master's degree in sports and recreation administration from Temple University in 2008.

 Coach Baskow News